drinkcat/SmarterScale/README.md

 and writes it to [Android Health Connect](https://health.google/health-connect-android/).

 Interested?
 Download the [apk](https://github.com/drinkcat/SmarterScale/releases/download/v1.0/smarterscale-v1.0.apk).
-(You will need to authorize installing apps from "Unknown Sources", the flow on your particular Android flavor may vary).
+*(You will need to authorize installing apps from "Unknown Sources", the flow on your particular Android flavor may vary)*

 I might end up publishing this on the Play Store, but I need enough people interested in testing early version.
 If you are interested, please join